 However, the updated DPA does differ from the GDPR in some key ways.
 Most notably, fines for non-compliance with the DPA (of up to CHF/€250,000/~GBP210,000) are imposed on the decision-maker who is responsible for the non-compliance, not the company – however, only if it was intentional.
 Whilst the fine size is miniscule compared to those under the GDPR, given that they will be levied at individuals rather than organisations, it is thought that they will act as a better deterrent.

-The revised DPA also differs from the GDPR when it comes to the requirement, or lack thereof, to document a lawful basis; a less restrictive definition of An unambiguous, informed and freely given indication by an individual agreeing to their personal data being processed.; no requirement to appoint a An independent data protection expert whose role includes the monitoring of internal compliance, advising on data protection obligations and acting as a contact point for data subjects and the supervisory authority.; and less prescriptive requirements for controller-processor contracts.
+The revised DPA also differs from the GDPR when it comes to the requirement, or lack thereof, to document a lawful basis; a less restrictive definition of An unambiguous, informed and freely given indication by an individual agreeing to their personal data being processed.; no requirement to appoint a Data Protection Officer; and less prescriptive requirements for controller-processor contracts.
 Overall, however, where the new DPA differs from the GDPR, it generally imposes less strict obligations on organisations, meaning that if an organisation is complying with the GDPR already, there should not be too many issues in moving into the Swiss market.

 India’s current data protection laws are somewhat of an integration of different laws that regulate various aspects of Information which relates to an identified or identifiable natural person..
-However, India’s new Personal In the UK, a proposed version of the Data Protection Act prior to it becoming the law.
-2021 (PDP) aims to create a more cohesive data protection regime.
+However, India’s new Personal Data Protection Bill 2021 (PDP) aims to create a more cohesive data protection regime.
 The new Bill will consolidate the current laws and seeks to be a comprehensive instruction of the collection, transfer, storage and the use of personal data in India.
 The Bill covers topics such as consent, data breach notifications, transparency, individual rights, technical security, and purpose-based processing.
 The PDP will give individuals more say over how their data is being processed, allowing them to correct, remove and access their data.
 The new PDP will likely afford people in India similar rights to those in the UK and EU.

 PDP vs GDPR